tparviainen/query-string-generator/README.md

 ## Get the Generated Query String

-By default the generated method name is `ToQueryString`, which can be called to get the query string of the object.
+By default the generated method name is `ToQueryString`, which when called returns the query string of the object.

 ```csharp
 var model = new Model